-The Master of Divinity and Master of Arts in Sustainability joint degree acknowledges the growing demand for professionals in religious leadership venues who have the knowledge and the skills to lead communities to respond to critical ecological and other social issues.
+The Master of Divinity and Master of Arts in Sustainability dual degree acknowledges the growing demand for professionals in religious leadership venues who have the knowledge and the skills to lead communities to respond to critical ecological and other social issues.
 Congregations and other religiously affiliated organizations are increasingly interested in sustainability concerns and seek leaders who can guide their efforts to respond to these concerns.
 Knowledge from the biological, physical, chemical, and earth sciences are critical to any working professional who designs and implements sustainability practices.
 The humanities and social sciences incorporate information about spirituality, religious beliefs, and an understanding and appreciation of our relationship to the natural world.

 This degree is a collaborative project shared by the Wake Forest University Center of Energy, Environment, and Sustainability (CEES).

 Plan of Study and Requirements

 The MDiv / MA in Sustainability dual degree is designed to be 93 credit hours completed in seven semesters plus one full summer session (based on full-time enrollment).

 |Semester by Semester Overview|

 Students will be assigned a primary faculty advisor from each of the degree programs.
 The Sustainability Program director and the associate dean of academic affairs for the School of Divinity will consult on appropriate advising for dual degree students.
 During the semester preceding the thesis or capstone project, the primary advisor from each degree program will meet with the student to discuss appropriate program and course options.
 If a student chooses to complete the degree program with a capstone project (extended practicum), the Sustainability Program director and the Art of Ministry director will work together to determine a placement and placement activities.
 If a student elects the thesis option, one of the student’s primary advisers or a faculty mentor with experience in the student’s area of research will oversee thesis development.